-Next, make sure the guest bathroom is stocked with Quilted Northern Ultra Plush® toilet paper in a prominent spot so your guest doesn’t have to go looking for more toilet paper or ask you for some if they run out.
+Next, make sure the guest bathroom is stocked with toilet paper in a prominent spot so your guest doesn’t have to go looking for more toilet paper or ask you for some if they run out.

 Since our guest bathroom is teeny tiny, there is no room on the wall for a mounted toilet paper holder.
 We had to get one of those freestanding ones, which I wasn’t very happy about at the time, but because it holds extra toilet paper rolls in the base, I’m all about it!

 How do you keep your bathroom stocked with toilet paper, toiletries, and supplies?
-Because this little pink guest bathroom has a pedestal sink with no storage underneath it, I keep everything on these shelves I had installed in a little corner next to the shower.
+Again, because this little pink guest bathroom is teeny tiny, it has a pedestal sink with no storage underneath it, so I keep everything on these shelves I had installed in a little corner next to the shower.
 I try to keep it pretty by storing everything in baskets, jars, and (my favorite trick) hidden behind towers of toilet paper.
-We use Quilted Northern Ultra Plush toilet paper.
-Their tagline is “it’s just really nice toilet paper” and it’s true.
-Look, it’s toilet paper, I get it.
-You wipe your butt on it, but it doesn’t have to be rough sandpaper.
-You can make it into a luxurious experience.
-Yes, I’m talking about a luxurious experience with toilet paper!
-Quilted Northern Ultra Plush toilet paper has three silky soft layers that are both cushiony and absorbent, which makes for a grand experience.
-And it comes in a Supreme Roll, which is more than four times bigger than their regular roll so you can worry less about changing your toilet paper roll.

 Here’s a short list of oft-forgotten toiletries to stock up on: